kptengco/exam-zyllem/README.md

 3. Run `npm install` to install all the dependencies need
 4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`
 5. Enjoy the test and good luck

+Bonus Points:
+- Apply a nice template for the article list
+- Allow to filter by article type
+- Get real data from an API to replace our mock data
+- Apply angular router to show an article detail page when you open it from the list